dedaleDev/ZigZag-AI/README.md

 - EGBO VS1053B Audio Module:
     Connect to Arduino following this Pinout Guide.
 If you have shield, you just have to plug it.
-DON'T FORGET PLUGIN Push Buttons:
+DON'T FORGET PLUGIN
+- Push Buttons:
-Button 1: Start/End recording.
+- Button 1: Start/End recording.
-Button 2: Enroll new user
+- Button 2: Enroll new user
-LED: Indicates system status.
+- LED: Indicates system status.
+- Resistance and cables.

 ![links](https://github.com/user-attachments/assets/ccf79922-ece2-4f68-b99e-373805b47cbf)